liamhendricks/cellblock/readme.md

 - base_cell_scene_path: This is the base scene that you wish to be created when the editor tool creates a new `Cell` to edit.
 It is defaulted to the the `Cell` node, but you may want to extend this node and use that one instead.
+- radius: the coordinate radius in which to load cells.
+This cooresponds to the how many loops of the x, y, z axis will occur per frame, so it is bounded to max 3 to avoid too many loops.

 Cellblock registers a singleton called `CellManager` that you need to hook into.
 Once you have created a `CellRegistry`, somewhere you will need to start the `CellManager`.
 In this repo's demo